Trevelopment/mazdatweaks/README.md

 2. Connect the phone to USB and pair the phone bluetooth with the CMU
 3. Android Auto will then start.
 If it does not try to open from the 'Applications' menu
 4. 3 ways to stop AA
-    1. Press Home Button on the Mazda's Commander
+    1. Hold Call End Button on the stearing wheel or Back Button on the Mazda's Commander for 3 seconds
     2. Disconnect the USB cable
     3. Use the onscreen menu 'Return to Mazda Connect' on last screen with speedo icon.